Ain’t Marriage Grand!

 Then, humbled and needy, we remember the God who rules the universe and from whom every good thing comes.
 Then we begin to pray with fervour, seeking to drink deeply of God’s grace.
 And the grace always comes when we are sincere and persistent in seeking it.

-Over the coming year, we all will face challenges associated with the Corona virus.
-Whether it is sickness in our families, financial stress due to the economic impact, or the heartache of loved ones lost, all of us will be impacted.
+Over the coming years, we all will face challenges.
+Whether it is sickness in our families, unemployment, financial stress, or the heartache of loved ones lost, or some other calamity – all of us will be impacted.
 How will we each respond?

 It is only when we are tested, when we are at the end of our virtue capacity, that growth is possible.